Institution: Edinburgh

 From our phones to our cars to devices that diagnose medical illness, magnetism is a fundamental tool that enables modern life.
 This recent video by the IEEE Magnetics Society provides an overview of the applications of magnetism and why it's such an important field.
 This course will cover the fundamentals of many of these concepts.

-This is a biennial course which is not offered in 2020/21, but will be running in 2021/22.
+This is a biennial course.
+It is offered in 2022/23 but is not expected in 2023/24.

 Institution: St Andrews